BhaskarAcharjee/Net-Worth-Tracker/draft.md

 # TO-DO :
-[ ] Expense & Income first 4 items show then show more transactions (clicking that will open Tranactions tab) [*] In Transactions tab all transactions will show (with filter and search) [ ] Implement Edit option for transactions
+[*] Expense & Income first 4 items show then show more transactions (clicking that will show others Tranactions) [*] In Transactions tab all transactions will show (with filter and search) [ ] Implement Edit option for transactions